We are currently seeking two full time apprentices.

 Living accommodations and compensation:

-Full season apprentices will receive a stipend of $800/month.
+Apprentices will receive a stipend of $800/month.
 Housing and farm produce is included.
-Intern housing is a shared three-bedroom house with kitchen, lounge, dining area, and a large yard for recreation.
+Intern housing is a shared four bedroom house with kitchen, lounge, dining area, and a large yard for recreation.
 Utilities and Internet are included.
 The house is approximately 1/3 of a mile from the farm, a pleasant walk or bike ride.
 No pets allowed.

 Vacation time is one day per month (can be consolidated and used all at once).
 The farm manager must approve of time taken off ahead of time.